 Symptoms of colon cancer

 Symptoms of colon cancer depend on the size of the tumor, degree of invasiveness, and presence of secondary lesions.

-- Primary symptoms of colon cancer include bowel movement complications, such as frequent constipation or pain falsely indicating urge to defecate (tenesmus).
-Filling of the lumen rectum or rectal valve may cause change in feces.
+- Primary symptoms of colon cancer include bowel movement complications, such as frequent constipation or pain falsely indicating an urge to defecate (tenesmus).
+Filling of the lumen rectum or rectal valve may cause a change in feces.
 Tumor growth in the rectal valve can result in partial or complete intestinal obstruction, which may require emergency surgery.

 - Pain begins with discomfort during a bowel movement.
 In advanced stages of colorectal cancer, pain is ongoing and becomes chronic.
 Patients may experience bowel perforation and secondary inflammation of the peritoneum (peritonitis)